pritiyadav888/seren_book_recommender/CONTRIBUTING.md

 If you have a suggestion for a new feature or improvement, we encourage you to submit a feature request.
 Follow these steps:

 1. Go to the [Issues](https://github.com/pritiyadav888/seren_book_recommender/issues/new?assignees=&labels=feature+request&template=feature_request.md&title=) tab on the GitHub repository.
+1. Provide a descriptive title and a clear description of the feature or improvement you are proposing.
+2. Include any relevant details, such as use cases or examples.
+3. Submit the issue and await further discussions or feedback.

+Or

+1. Go to the [Issues](https://github.com/pritiyadav888/seren_book_recommender/issues) tab on the GitHub repository.
 2. Click on the "New Issue" button.
 3. Choose the "Feature Request" template.
 4. Provide a descriptive title and a clear description of the feature or improvement you are proposing.
 5. Include any relevant details, such as use cases or examples.
 6. Submit the issue and await further discussions or feedback.

 ## Pull Requests